KomoGit/GoRestSQLite/README.md

 # GoRestSQLite
 REST Api for student registry that allows you to create,read,update and delete data from a local SQLite Database hosted on localhost:8080.
 At the moment the data is retrieved to a terminal so run the application with one.
-In the future I will add the front-end GUI application for ease of access to data.

 ## REST Links
 - CREATE  ("POST")